Suspicious packages: Authorities eye Florida in hunt for source

 The two officials, who are not authorized to comment publicly, said authorities had not identified a suspect.

+The New York Police Department had evacuated the Time Warner Center for a second day in a row Thursday night after a pair of unattended packages were found in the building.
+After investigating the packages, the NYPD cleared them and said there was no threat or danger.

-Three new potentially explosive devices found Thursday were nearly identical in design to the seven seized earlier in the week, a law enforcement official said Thursday.
+Three new potentially explosive devices were found earlier in the day and were nearly identical in design to the seven seized earlier in the week, a law enforcement official said Thursday.
 One of the latest was sent to actor Robert DeNiro at offices in New York, and two were sent to former Vice President Joe Biden and intercepted at postal facilities in Delaware.

 The official, who is not authorized to comment publicly, said the devices were assembled with pieces of plastic PVC pipe, containing black powder and shards of shrapnel that appeared to be glass.
 The pipes were wrapped in tape and a timing-like mechanism attached.